 - Click on Delete.

-Here you go, that particular version will now be deleted from that file permanently.
+That particular version will now be deleted from that file permanently.
 You can do the same with other versions as well.

 Read How to add Google Drive to File Explorer